chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/stabilization.rst

   \\
   &+ \nu \int_{\Omega} \left( \partial_l v_k \right) \left( \partial_l u_k  \right) \mathrm{d}\Omega  + \sum_K \gamma \int_{\Omega_k} \partial_l u_l \partial_k v_k = 0

 where :math:`\gamma` is an additional parameter that can be related to the augmented lagrangian formulation.
 The additional stabilization term improves the numerical accuracy of the solution and helps reduce oscillations for convection-dominated flows.
 In general, the optimal value for :math:`\gamma` depends on the solution on each element and it is therefore, problem dependent.
 In Lethe the value of :math:`\gamma` is equal to :math:`1`.
 In this case, the linear system to be solved in each non-linear iteration has the same structure as the one obtained with the classic weak formulation.
-Therefore, a good preconditioning is necessary to solve the linear system at each non linear iteration.
+Therefore, a good preconditioning is necessary to solve the linear system at each nonlinear iteration.
 More this on this topic are found in the linear solvers section.

 Galerkin Least-Squares formulation
 -----------------------------------

 The GLS formulation is built as a generalization of the stabilization procedure in the SUPG/PSPG formulation.
 It is based on a Least-Squares term based on the momentum equation.
-It includes oth the SUPG and PSPG terms but adds an additional one as it can be seen in its weak form:
+It includes both the SUPG and PSPG terms but adds an additional one as it can be seen in its weak form:

 .. math::